 The LPCXpresso55S69 includes 3 expansion connector sets, incorporating support for Arduino UNO R3, Mikroe Click and PMod standards.
 The Arduino UNO connector footprint is surrounded by additional connectors that are compatible with other LPCXpresso V3 boards.
-Pin out diagrams are provided below in Figure 4 and Figure 5.
 For further details, refer to the board schematics.